+and Instruction

-and Instruction Prerequisite: advanced graduate standing with consent of department and major professor.
+Prerequisite: advanced graduate standing with consent of department and major professor.
 Investigation of pertinent problems under the direction of a graduate faculty member.
-This course may and Instruction
+This course may be repeated but total credit may not exceed six semester hours.
+Section number will correspond with credit to be earned.

-EDCI 6990 Doctoral Seminar in Curriculum
+EDCI 6990 Doctoral Seminar in Curriculum and Instruction 3 cr.
 Offered every Fall.
 Prerequisite: completions of the Qualifying Examination in Curriculum and Instruction; EDFR 6710 EDFR 6715 and an advanced research tools course; and EDCI 6900, EDCI 6902, EDCI 6904 and EDCI 6905 or consent of the department.
 Discussion of critical issues in writing and conduction dissertation research in curriculum and instruction.
 Required of all doctoral students.

-EDCI 6991 Practicum in Educational Evaluation
+EDCI 6991 Practicum in Educational Evaluation 3 cr.
 (EDFR 6991and EDCI 6991 are cross listed).
 Prerequisite: EDCI 6675 EDFR 6675 or consent of department.
 This course is intended to provide students with the opportunity to practice in an actual school setting the program evaluation skills learned in previous courses.
 The practicum will be conducted under the supervision of a graduate faculty member who is an experienced evaluator.

-EDCI 6992 Doctoral Research Seminar in
+EDCI 6992 Doctoral Research Seminar in Curriculum Theory 3 cr.

-Curriculum Theory

 Offered evey Spring.
 Preqrequisite: Completion of the Qualifying Examination in Curriculum and Instruction; and EDCI 6900, EDCI 6902, and EDCI 6905; or consent of the department.
 Critical analysis of research affecting curriculum theory.
 Required of all doctoral students in General Curriculum and Literacy Studies and Language Education, optional for Teacher Development students.

-EDCI 6995 Practicum in Curriculum and Instruction
+EDCI 6995 Practicum in Curriculum and Instruction 3 cr.

-3 cr.
 Prerequisite: consent of department.
 Supervised functional application of educational theory in the student's major area of concentration.

-EDCI 7000 Thesis Research
+EDCI 7000 Thesis Research 1-9 cr.
 To be repeated for credit until thesis is accepted.
 Section number will correspond with credit to be earned

-EDCI 7040 Examination or Thesis Only
+EDCI 7040 Examination or Thesis Only 0 cr.